maherramadan78/Myportfolio/README.md

 ### Setup
-after that i created a branch a new mobile menu branch  and i switched it from master to  mobile menu branch
+after that i created a branch a validate contact form branch  and i switched it from master .

 ### Install
 I clone it by using the git bash inside the folder of my portfolio.
 ### Usage
-i have made my mobile menu project by html and styles css and javascript files  creating the index.html and styles.css files. in the main.js I added the code of java script to make the menu working normaly . so when the users click on the menu in the mobile version , they will get the items menu and it is portfolio - contact and about. and when they have finished they gonna close the menu normaly by the X icon in the right of the menu page. i added all the files readme , linters file , stylelintrc.json, package.json.
+i have made my mobile menu project by html and styles css and javascript files  creating the index.html and styles.css files. in the main.js and main.js I added the code of java script to make the validate contact form working normaly. so When the user submits the form, you check if the email is in lower case.
+If the validation is OK, the form is sent.
+If the validation is not OK, you show an error message to the user near the submit button informing them of the error and the form is not sent.

+i added all the files readme , linters file , stylelintrc.json, package.json.
 ### Run tests
 i used the command git add .